petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/setting-up-claritys-distributor-solution.md

 ## Exercise: Adding Fields to the Distributor Applications Object
 <!--Exercise 20f-->

-The Distributor Applications object already contains a bunch of custom fields, but Clarity needs one for applicants to list other brands they offer.
+The Distributor Applications object already contains several custom fields, but Clarity needs one for applicants to list other brands they offer.
 Here you'll add a field to the Distributor Applications Object as the Clarity Admin user.

 To do this,